New Women: Reputation

-Critical Analysis
+Critical analysis

 Themes

 Gender identity and male objectification of females is also an important theme in New Women.
 Wei is often seen as an object for consumption, not a person by the male characters around her.
 Wei suffers from losing her job after she rejects the advances of Doctor Wang, who then offers to help her only if she becomes his concubine.
-The film also shows that Wei’s book, “The Tomb of Love,” was published because the publisher thought he could market the book with an attractive female author.
-When Wei was forced into prostitution to earn enough money to pay for the deposit of the hospital fee, she was shock that Madam Xu told her to sell her body.
+The film also shows that Wei's book, “The Tomb of Love,” was published because the publisher thought he could market the book with an attractive female author.
+When Wei was forced into prostitution to earn enough money to pay for the deposit of the hospital fee, she was shocked that Madam Xu told her to sell her body.
 However, Madam Xu counters that “but if we women want to make a little money in this world, what other path is open to us?”